-PE Uniforms for boys and girls include the BWL PE shirt and shorts, which can be purchased from Bi-Wize, as well as sneakers.
+PE Uniforms for boys and girls include the BWL PE shirt and shorts, which can be purchased from the school, as well as sneakers.
 These must be worn to each PE class and labeled with the student's name to help keep track of them during changing times.
+Students must also purchase a drawstring gym bag and bring this to each PE class with them, for storing their uniforms.